mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## So what?
 I already knew this stuff

+ * Majority of effort lies outside of the technical realm

 ### Software development is about people.
 People are complex

+ *

 ## Keeping a focus on the goal